aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-slide/convert-slide/_index.md

 Aspose.Slides for .NET allows you to convert slides (in presentations) to images.
 These are the supported image formats: BMP, PNG, JPG (JPEG), GIF, and others.

-To convert a slide to an image, convert the slide to a Bitmap first—use the [GetThumbnail](https://apireference.aspose.com/slides/net/aspose.slides/islide/methods/getthumbnail/index) method from the [ISlide](https://apireference.aspose.com/slides/net/aspose.slides/islide) interface.
+To convert a slide to an image, convert the slide to a Bitmap first by using the [GetThumbnail](https://apireference.aspose.com/slides/net/aspose.slides/islide/methods/getthumbnail/index) method from the [ISlide](https://apireference.aspose.com/slides/net/aspose.slides/islide) interface.
 Then you can use [ITiffOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/itiffoptions) or [IRenderingOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/irenderingoptions) interfaces to set additional options for conversion and convertible slide objects.

 ## About Bitmap and Other Image Formats

 In .NET, a [Bitmap](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.bitmap?view=net-5.0) is an object that allows you to work with images defined by pixel data.
-You may use an instance of this class to save images in various formats (BMP, JPG, PNG, etc.)
+You can use an instance of this class to save images in a wide range of formats (BMP, JPG, PNG, etc.)

 ## **Converting Slides to Bitmap and Saving the Images in PNG**